bogachenko/lib/mozilla/README.md

 **Mozilla CFG**

-A user.js, which resides in the root directory of a profile, is used to set preferences for that profile when Firefox or Thunderbird starts.
+My settings for Firefox and Thunderbird profiles.